MonkeManX/monkemanx.github.io/content/posts/Toolformer.md

     <img style="display: block; margin-left: auto; margin-right: auto; width:50%" src="/attachments/Screenshot%20from%202024-02-01%2021-27-09.png">
 </figure>

-**Sampling** involves writing a prompt to encourage the LLM to annotate an example, selecting the top k candidate positions for the API calls by computing the probability of the $<API>$ token.
+**Sampling** involves writing a prompt to encourage the LLM to annotate an example, selecting the top k candidate positions for the API calls by computing the probability of the \<API\> token.

 **Execution** depends on the API call made, with the response required to be presentable as text.